🎬 Video Generation¶

 -

-CDA-VSR leverages compressed-domain information (motion vectors, residual maps, and frame types) to guide three key stages of online video super-resolution: motion-vector-guided deformable alignment for efficient and accurate registration, residual-map-gated fusion to suppress misalignment artifacts, and frame-type-aware reconstruction to adaptively allocate computation.
-The method achieves state-of-the-art PSNR on REDS4 at 93 FPS—more than twice the speed of prior SOTA.
+CDA-VSR proposes leveraging video compressed domain information (motion vectors, residual maps, and frame types) to guide three key stages of online video super-resolution: motion-vector-guided deformable alignment for efficient and precise registration, residual-map-gated fusion to suppress misaligned regions, and frame-type-aware reconstruction for adaptive computational resource allocation.
+It achieves optimal PSNR on REDS4 at 93 FPS (>2x the speed of SOTA).

 - CubeComposer: Spatio-Temporal Autoregressive 4K 360° Video Generation from Perspective Video